Table of Contents

 The auger or conveyor rotates with the bowl at a differential speed to the drum.

 The inlet tube feeds the slurry into the rotating bowl of the decanter.
-The centrifugal force generated by the rotation causes the heavy sludge particles to move outward towards the bowl wall and accumulate against this wall.
+The centrifugal force generated by the rotation causes the heavy sludge particles to move outward toward the bowl wall and accumulate against this wall.
 The lighter fluid displaces the heavier sludge and moves radially inwards towards the center of rotation of the bowl.

 The auger pushes the sludge towards the solid’s discharge ports on the far end of the rotating bowl.
 The centrifugal force causes the sludge to eject from the bowl through the ports.